F1LT3R/blog/_posts/2017-09-05-roll-your-own-math-sine-cosine.markdown

 2 * 2 * 2 = 8
 ```

-You may know that the values of binary digits, (the 1's and 0's that make up base language of computers), are all powers of two:
+You may know that the values of binary digits, (the 1's and 0's that make up the base language of computers), are all powers of two:

 ```javascript
 2^1 = 2